-You may deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership if you were required to pay these expenses under the partnership agreement.
-See the instructions for line 27 on this page for how to report these expenses.
+You can deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership if you were required to pay these expenses under the partnership agreement.
+See the instructions for line 27 on page E-6 for how to report these expenses.